sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 ### Mini Lesson 1: Syntax, naming conventions and operators

-* Everything inside an if/for/while/method/class has to be in a {}, indenting is optional but reccomended.
+* Everything inside an if/for/while/method/class has to be in a {}, indenting is optional but recommended.
 * Class names are PascalCase and everything else is camelCase

 Available operators in Java are: